-Phone calls can be made either from volunteers' homes or from a central location with a lot of phones.
+Phone calls can be made either from volunteers' homes or, better yet, from a central location with a lot of phones.
 These central locations, called phone banks, can be either businesses or organizations with a lot of separate phone lines already in place, that allow the campaign to use them after hours to call voters.
 They can also be extra phone lines put into the headquarters for just this purpose.

 Either way, phone banks have a number of advantages over having volunteers make the calls from their homes.
-First, the campaign can supervise the phone calls at a phone bank and make sure that the calls are being made.
+First, the campaign can supervise the phone calls at a phone bank and make sure that the calls are being made and effectively delivering the agreed message.
 Second, the volunteers gain support from other volunteers making the calls.
 It is often important to share the experience, either good or bad, of the last phone call.
 Finally, the campaign has immediate control over the process, can deal with problems immediately, answer questions and receive instant feedback.
 Sometimes the script the volunteers are using when they talk to voters does not work and must be changed.
 Or sometimes the campaign may want to shift from phoning one district to another quickly.
 This can be more easily done at a phone bank.

 In both a phone bank and having volunteers call from home, it is important to have clear written instructions for the volunteers including the purpose of making the calls and an easy to follow script of what to say on the phone when talking to voters.
 It may also be important to explain what not to do, such as argue with voters.
-Volunteers should understand that it is important to make as many calls as possible, as quickly as possible and that arguing with voters will only slow them down and is unlikely to change the voter's mind.
+Volunteers should understand that it is important to make as many calls as possible, as quickly as possible and that arguing with voters will only slow them down and is unlikely to change the voter's mind, or worse make that voter even more determined to go and vote for your opponent.